2023

 February: We are excited to welcome Sarah Lee to the lab as a postdoc!
 Sarah received her PhD in Linguistics from the University of Southern California.
 She uses various experimental methods to examine event representations in language and the mind.
 How are events represented in the mind?
 How do mental representations of events relate to linguistic representations of events?
 Currently, she is specifically interested in the internal temporal structure/complexity of events.
 She also has broader interests that revolve around meaning and its interfaces - specific topics include evidentiality, subjectivity, comparison classes, and more!

-February: The Oxford Handbook of the Mental Lexicon, co-edited by Anna Papafragou, John Trueswell and Lila Gleitman, is now out!
-The volume brings together linguistic, psychological, philosophical and neuroscientific perspectives on how words are represented in the human mind, acquired by young children, and used during conversation.
+February: The Oxford Handbook of the Mental Lexicon, co-edited by Anna Papafragou, John Trueswell, and Lila Gleitman, is now out!
+The volume brings together linguistic, psychological, philosophical, and neuroscientific perspectives on how words are represented in the human mind, acquired by young children, and used during conversation.
 The book is dedicated to the memory of Lila, who passed away at the age of 91 as the book was going to press.

 January: Our lab had a strong presence again this year at the 96th Annual Meeting of the Linguistic Society of America!
-We had three abstracts accepted as talks, and one lab member participate in the 5-minute Linguist competition.
+We had three abstracts accepted as talks, and one lab member participated in the 5-minute Linguist competition.
 Dionysia Saratsli gave her talk, "Acquiring evidentials: mapping meaning onto forms" (Saratsli, D. & Papafragou, A.), Yiran Chen gave her talk, "Encoding transfer events" (Chen, Y., Papafragou, A., and Trueswell, J.), and Ariel Mathis gave her talk, "Is pragmatic (goal) information used in children's computation of event culmination?"
 (Mathis, A. & Papafragou, A.).
 Yue Ji gave her presentation, "The temporal structure of events: Relations between language and thought," (Ji, Y. & Papafragou, A.) during the 5-minute Linguist competition.

 2021